Your Peterborough Shopify theme sells the maple syrup fine, but chokes on the rental deposit and the storage season

 Exactly what you get

 A Shopify store that sells your whole business, not just the boxed half.
 Date-range rentals with deposits.
 Storage slots priced by boat length.
 Guided experiences with capacity limits.
 All in one branded checkout next to your maple and your apparel.
-It syncs with your booking software and POS system so an online rental and a dock walk-in draw from the same inventory, and feeds your business intelligence dashboards so you finally see goods and services revenue side by side instead of in two disconnected places.
+It syncs with your booking software and POS system so an online rental and a dock walk-in draw from the same inventory, and feeds your business intelligence (BI) dashboards so you finally see goods and services revenue side by side instead of in two disconnected places.

 How to choose a developer in Peterborough